ElmerCSC/elmerfem/elmerice/Solvers/Documentation/UGridDataReader.md

    ! the Elmer variable (must exist, as a solver or exported variable) Target Variable 1 = string "NodeVar"

    !
-Optionnal FileName for the variable; if we want to read more than one file...
+Optional FileName for the variable; if we want to read more than one file...
    ! will fall back to the default if not present
    File Name 1 = File "MyFile 1"
   ...